 Small Talk Conversations

 As this is really an unofficial holiday, saying Happy Groundhog’s Day is very uncommon, unless maybe you are celebrating at one of the festival sites, the most popular being Punxsutawney, Pennsylvania.
 However, Americans who follow it may talk about it in passing, by saying any of the following:

 If you visit the town of Punxsy, you will be happy to find out how friendly all the people who live there are.
 They seem to like tourists, and want to help you find our way around or help you with taking photos.
 I (Jennifer Kumar) visited Punxsy in April 2015, and really had a nice time, although it was way too short.
-In fact, all the photos in this post were taken by me when we visited and meandered through the quaint surroundings.
+In fact, I took all the photos in this post when we visited and meandered through the quaint surroundings.

 The Groundhog’s Popularity

-While the most famous groundhog is Punxsutawney Phil, there are many other groundhogs representing various towns or areas of the US and Canada, as noted in the video below.
+While the most famous groundhog is Punxsutawney Phil, there are many other groundhogs representing various towns or areas of the US and Canada, as noted in this video.

 Related Posts: Other Holidays in February